pragtich/pragtich.github.com-nanoc/content/blog/technology/GNU Emacs 24.md

     (select-frame-set-input-focus (nth 0 (frame-list)))

-# Getting the most of it
+# Getting the most out of it

 ## Reading